mnneeltakemail2/testNeel3/development-and-api/examples/trading-bot.md

 ###Introduction
 Neel network is designed and built from the ground up for speed and scale.
 At the same time Neel is one of the most developer-friendly ecosystems.
 Neel blockchain exposes its functionality through a powerful REST API, that can be used with any programming language.

 This text guides you through the basics of Neel Node Rest API.
-Here we will use python wrapper for the API — [PyWaves](https://github.com/PyWaves/PyWaves) library, but there are other options for different programming languages, e.g. [WavesCS for C#](https://github.com/wavesplatform/WavesCS), [WavesJ for Java](https://github.com/wavesplatform/WavesJ) etc.
+Here we will use python wrapper for the API — [PyNeel](https://github.com/PyNeel/PyNeel) library, but there are other options for different programming languages, e.g. [NeelCS for C#](https://github.com/neelplatform/NeelCS), [NeelJ for Java](https://github.com/neelplatform/NeelJ) etc.

-Pywaves is an object-oriented Python interface to the Neel blockchain, which will help us to reduce code complexity while maintaining its structure, so anything you learn using this library can be applied with pure HTTP API calls.
+Pyneel is an object-oriented Python interface to the Neel blockchain, which will help us to reduce code complexity while maintaining its structure, so anything you learn using this library can be applied with pure HTTP API calls.

 ###What is Neel Node REST API
 Neel Network is a little bit complex and consists of a lot of components: